happydave/examples/README.md

-Collection of examples cleaned up from interviews and/or experiments
+Collection of examples cleaned up from (or inspired by) interviews and/or experiments